Budget Vote and BOE Election

 The vote will be held on May 18, 2021.

 Voter qualifications are thus: United States citizen; 18 years of age or older; and a permanent resident within the District for a period of thirty (30) days immediately prior to the vote.

-In order to vote, an individual must be registered with either the school district or with Dutchess/Columbia County Board of Elections (depending on County of residence)
+In order to vote, an individual must also be registered with either the school district or with Dutchess/Columbia County Board of Elections (depending on County of residence).

-Register to vote by mail with the Board of Elections:
+You may also register to vote with the Board of Elections:

 By submitting an on-line application for voter registration with the Department of Motor Vehicles at https://dmv.ny.gov/more-info/electronic-voter-registration-application.